stealify/server-harp/README.md

-# DIREKTSPEED Server - Module PreRender
+# steal-server formarly DIREKTSPEED Server

-This is Forked from harp most and then got improved

-> zero-configuration web server with built in pre-processing
+> zero-configuration web server with built in:
+ - pre-processing
+ - Ssr
+ - NodeJS Project

 > can be used with DIREKTSPEED Server as Module

 ### What is DIREKTSPEED Server - Module PreRender?